Tungsten Inert Gas Welding: Definition and Key Uses

 TIG Welding Equipment and Setup

-Torch And Electrode Setup
+Torch and Electrode Setup

-• Match tungsten diameter to amperage
+• Match tungsten diameter to amperage.

-• Shape the tip for arc focus
+• Shape the tip for arc focus.

-• Keep torch parts clean
+• Keep torch parts clean and tight.

-Shielding Gas And Flow
+Shielding Gas and Flow

 Gas Typical Use Effect

-Argon General TIG Stable shielding
+Argon General TIG Stable arc and shielding

-Argon-Helium Thick sections Higher penetration
+Argon-helium Thick sections Higher heat input and penetration

-15-30 CFH Standard flow rate Balanced coverage
+15-30 CFH Common flow range Balanced coverage for many setups

 Arc Start Methods